-- In response to the government's 'sugar tax' on soft drinks Lucozade® and Ribena® have been removed as suitable examples of quick acting carbohydrates. - The fact that glucagon can be given without a prescription for the purpose of saving a life has been highlighted (although this information was in the original guideline). - Throughout the guideline where 4mmol had previously been written this has been changed to 4.0mmol to avoid any confusion. - In section E for enterally fed patients the sentence "In patients receiving TPN, treatment should be administered orally or intravenously as appropriate" has been added. - The insulin action table on page 30 has been updated to include newer insulins now available. - The discussion sections have been updated with any new evidence available.
+- The algorithms for the treatment of hypoglycaemia as well as the list of treatments for treating hypoglycaemia in adults requiring enteral/parenteral feeding have been amended to be in line with other key diabetes documents. - In response to the government's 'sugar tax' on soft drinks Lucozade[®] and Ribena[®] have been removed as suitable examples of quick acting carbohydrates. - The fact that glucagon can be given without a prescription for the purpose of saving a life has been highlighted (although this information was in the original guideline). - Throughout the guideline where 4mmol had previously been written this has been changed to 4.0mmol to avoid any confusion. - In section E for enterally fed patients the sentence "In patients receiving TPN, treatment should be administered orally or intravenously as appropriate" has been added. - The insulin action table on page 33 has been updated to include newer insulins now available. - The discussion sections have been updated with any new evidence available.